sanity-io/next-sanity/README.md

 // Now use it just like before, fully deduped, cached and optimized by react const data = await clientFetch(groq`*[]`)
-// You can use the same generics as ebfore const total = await clientFetch<number>(groq`count*()`)
+// You can use the same generics as before const total = await clientFetch<number>(groq`count*()`)
 ```